a-arabi/pickering-landuse/README.md

 # What is this project?
-This arcGIS database package asseses land use sites in the greater Pickering area for the construction of temporary facilities for road repair and expansion.
+This arcGIS database package assesses land use sites in the greater Pickering area for the construction of temporary facilities for road repair and expansion.

 ![alt text](http://i.imgur.com/QWafrKx.jpg)